-In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity.
+In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity.
 The new standard simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
-The new standard also simplifies the diluted net income per share calculation in certain areas and is effective for annual and interim periods beginning after December 15, 2021.
-We are currently evaluating the impact this standard will have on our consolidated financial statements and related disclosures.
+The new standard also simplifies the diluted net income per share calculation, including a requirement to apply the if-converted method when calculating the potentially dilutive impact of convertible instruments.
+ASU 2020-06 is effective for annual and interim periods beginning after December 15, 2021 and we intend to adopt this standard using the modified retrospective method during the first quarter of 2022.
+Among other potential impacts, the adoption of this standard is expected to reduce our reported interest expense and result in a reclassification of certain conversion feature-related balance sheet amounts from stockholders' equity to liabilities as it relates to our convertible senior notes.
+We are currently evaluating the full impact this standard will have on our consolidated financial statements and related disclosures.